 Tell us more about the home:

 What is your Target Price Range?

 How Many Bedrooms?

 How Many Bathrooms?

 What is your phone number? (will not be shared with anyone)

 Let’s talk percentages…

-Secondly, consider pricing your home between 1% and 3% less than fair market value.
-So, how can you get fair market value by under pricing your home?
+Consider pricing your home between 1% and 3% less than fair market value.
+How can you get fair market value by under-pricing your home?
 You never have to accept an offer; keep that in mind.
-But if you slightly under price your home there’s a potential for a lot of interest.
+But if you slightly under-price your home there’s a potential for a lot of interest.
 If there’s lots and lots of showings, there may be more offers.
 More offers means you have more room for negotiation.
 One person may want to outbid someone else and now you’ve gone above the value of your home.
 Consider hiring an independent appraiser.
 You can then upsell the fact that you have an appraisal on the property.
 And if you choose a price slightly less, you can boast to your buyer about it.
-After all, who doesn’t want to deal.
+After all, who doesn’t want a deal.

-The sixth tips is one is if you’re in a stabilized market.
 You need to be prepared to negotiate.
 More than likely you’re going to have a haggle here.
 But that’s okay!
-You’re real estate agent should be well versed at negotiations.
+Your real estate agent should be well versed at negotiations.
 And be prepared not to take things too seriously.
 This is the time when you want to get friendly with your buyer.
 If they start mentioning all the things that are wrong, look at their criticisms with open eyes.
 Basically, don’t get upset and write them off.
 If they say, “I don’t like the wall color in the living room!”
 Don’t counter with, “Well I love it!”
 Say something like, “What color would you prefer?
 I think we can make it happen…” Even though you have a real estate agent working with you, you’re a sales person too.